 Both options require two semesters of work: the first semester is used for designing the project and gaining approval of a written prospectus; the second semester is used for implementing the project and completing the final written report.

 Since this requirement is used to assess students’ mastery of MPH program competencies, it should be completed during the last two terms before graduation.
 However, students must apply for the Special Project/Thesis the semester prior to enrolling in PCH 590 or 593, using the application form provided on the department website.
 This application will demonstrate readiness to begin the culminating experience and provide a means for matching students to advisors.
-Students may begin the Special Project o Thesis only after the application has been approved in writing by the Graduate Coordinator.
+Students may begin the Special Project or Thesis only after the application has been approved in writing by the Graduate Coordinator.

 To be eligible to enroll in PCH 593 Special Project I or PCH 590 Thesis Seminar I, a student must meet all of the following eligibility criteria: